slanatech/swagger-stats-v1/docs/README.md

 ### Latency

-Latency of the request sent from one service to another.
+Latency of the calls from one service to another.